yingweiwo

 Pharmacodynamics

-Selpercatinib is a kinase inhibitor with enhanced specificity for RET tyrosine kinase receptors (RTKs) over other RTK classes.
-Enhanced RET (Rearranged during transfection) oncogene expression is a hallmark of many cancers.
-Although multikinase inhibitors, including [cabozantinib], [ponatinib], [sorafenib], [sunitinib], and [vandetanib], have shown efficacy in RET-driven cancers, their lack of specificity is generally associated with substantial toxicity.
-Selpercatinib (LOXO-292) and pralsetinib (BLU-667) represent the first generation of specific RET RTK inhibitors for the treatment of RET-driven cancers.
-Although selpercatinib is currently still under investigation in clinical trial NCT04211337, it was granted accelerated FDA approval on May 8, 2020, for specific RET-driven cancer indications.
-It is currently marketed under the brand name RETEVMO™ by Loxo Oncology Inc. Selpercatinib is also approved by the European Commission.
+Selpercatinib exerts its antitumor activity in specific cancers by inhibiting mutated forms of RET tyrosine kinase.
+Due to its higher specificity for RET than other tyrosine kinases, Selpercatinib is considered to have better safety profiles compared to other multi-kinase inhibitors.
+Nevertheless, Selpercatinib treatment is still associated with hepatotoxicity, hypertension, QT interval prolongation, bleeding events, impaired wound healing, and embryo-fetal toxicity; some patients may also experience hypersensitivity to Selpercatinib.
+Selpercatinib is a kinase inhibitor with higher specificity for RET tyrosine kinase receptors (RTKs) compared to other RTK classes.
+Enhanced RET (transfection rearrangement) oncogene expression is a hallmark of many cancers.
+Although multi-kinase inhibitors, including cabozantinib, panatinib, sorafenib, sunitinib, and vandetanib, have shown efficacy against RET-driven cancers, they are often accompanied by significant toxicity due to their lack of specificity.
+Seppatinib (LOXO-292) and praltinib (BLU-667) are first-generation specific RET RTK inhibitors for the treatment of RET-driven cancers.
+Although serpatinib is currently under investigation in the clinical trial NCT04211337, it received accelerated approval from the FDA on May 8, 2020, for the treatment of specific RET-driven cancers.
+It is currently marketed by Loxo Oncology Inc. under the brand name RETEVMO™.
+Serpatinib has also been approved by the European Commission.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.